vegemouse/doctor-search/README.md

 * BetterDoctor API

 ## Setup Instructions
 Clone repository and run 'npm install' and 'bower install'.
-Then run 'npm serve' to view site.
+Then run 'npm serve'.
+API Key can be obtained from https://developer.betterdoctor.com/ and signing up.
+Once the API key is obtained, simply create a .env file exporting the API key as the variable 'APIKey'.

 ## License
 GPL 2017